 Hypertufa Fissures

-Making hypertufa fissures, or mimicking the crevices and cracks of natural rock will give your alpine plant collection and hardy succulents a unique and different garden art display.
-The real thing is spectacular, but
+Mimic the crevices and cracks of natural rock and give your alpine plant collection and hardy succulents a unique perspective on life in captivity.

-real rocks are not always available in your area.
+The real thing is spectacular, but real rocks are not always available in your area.

 I make hypertufa fissures free form, using a plastic bag full of crumpled newspaper to form a hollow area for the soil mix.
 Copy the way that rock forms naturally, in layers, or folded back on itself.